Spreadtrum Reborn:Performance Review of the Unisoc Tiger T710

-For many years, Spreadtrum was holding a tiny share of the mobile SoC market and was primarily known for its budget processors for extremely low-end Android devices.
-It looks like with its recent rebranding you should forget everything that you knew about Spreadtrum - while being an early prototype, its new chipset is already beating the giants of the SoC industry.
+For many years, Unisoc was holding a small share of the mobile SoC market and was mainly known for its budget processors for low-end Android devices.
+It looks like with its recent rebranding you should forget everything that you knew about it – while being a pre-release engineering sample, its new mid-range chipset is easily beating the giants of the SoC industry.

 Other Performance Aspects

 Same as Helio P90, Unisoc T710 is using PowerVR GM 9446 GPU from Imagination Technologies that should be slightly faster than Adreno 616 present in the Snapdragon 710.
 This means that T710 shouldn't have any major problems on the GPU side as well, though it is not an ultimate gaming solution – just well enough for its segment.

 In total, Tiger T710 is a very decent chip with the best overall AI performance one can get right now.
 Just recently, it was impossible to imaging some Unisoc chipset being at the top of the performance ranking, outrunning all competitive solutions.
 A miracle?
 Yes, quite close to that.
 Good GPU, excellent CPU and a really outstanding NPU – Tiger T710 is becoming one of the most interesting proposals in the mid-range SoC segment.